drazvan91/barcodescanner-sdk-cordova/docs/multiple-scanning.md

-Matrix Scan/Scanning Multiple Barcodes {#cordova-multiple-scanning}
+Scan multiple barcodes at once with MatrixScan {#cordova-multiple-scanning}
 ===================================================

 ## Motivation